 - Look for any evidence of intercostal recession.

 - Carefully check the umbilical stump for infection or surrounding hernia.

 - Palpate gently for organs, masses or herniae.

 - It is common to be able to feel the liver and/or spleen in healthy newborns.

-- Check the external genitalia carefully (see the separate article on Ambiguous Genitalia).
+- Check the external genitalia carefully (see the separate Ambiguous Genitalia article).

 - Palpate for testes in boys.

-- Inspect the anus (establish whether meconium been passed).
+- Inspect the anus (establish whether meconium has been passed).

 - Look carefully at the skin over the back and at the spinal curvature/symmetry.